virtualcitySYSTEMS/map-plugin-cli/README.md

 To provide a custom editor, the plugin has to implement a `getConfigEditors` method returning one or more editors.
 A plugin config editor definition consists of

 - component: The vue component providing the ui of the editor.
 This vue component has to extend the `AbstractConfigEditor.vue`, which can be imported from `@vcmap/ui`.
-The component has to provide two props: `getConfig` for getting the serialized configuration and `setConfig` to update the changed configuration.
+  The component has to provide two props:
+  - `getConfig` for getting the serialized configuration and
+  - `setConfig` to update the changed configuration (do not pass proxies or anything by reference to setConfig!
+See note below for more information)
 - title: An optional title displayed in the window header of the editor and on action buttons (e.g. tooltip)
 - collectionName: The collection the item belongs to.
 Default is `plugins` collection.
 For a layer config editor you would provide `layers`.
 - itemName: The item the editor can be used for.
 Can be a name or className.
 Default is the plugin's name.
 For a layer you would provide `MyNewLayer.className`.
 - infoUrlCallback: An optional function returning an url referencing help or further information regarding the config editor.

+> IMPORTANT NOTE:
+>
+> Make sure you do not pass proxy elements or internals by reference to `setConfig`!
+>
+> - proxies can be removed by using vue's `toRaw` function
+> - `toRaw` is not deep, therefor nested proxy elements like arrays have to be manually removed, e.g. by iterating over the array and calling `toRaw` on each array item
+> - everything passed by reference has to be deeply cloned, e.g. using `structuredClone`
+>
+> Best practice: Use `setConfig(structuredClone(...))` because it will throw, if you pass a proxy

 An example of plugin config editor can look like this: